preschmf/preschmf-task-tracker/README.md

 This is a full-stack task tracker/todo list app.
 It is a monorepo app that uses:

-- React and Typescript on the frontend, bundled with Webpack.
+- A React and Typescript frontend, bundled with Webpack.
 - Fastify for the backend server, and SQLite for the database.
 - Jest for unit tests

-The app uses [passport.js](https://www.passportjs.org/) to implement OAuth2.0 for authentication of a user with either GitHub, Google, or Facebook strategies.
+The app uses [passport.js](https://www.passportjs.org/) to implement OAuth2.0 for authentication of a user with either GitHub, Google, or LinkedIn strategies.
 The user can then create boards and tasks on those boards.
 [Knex](https://knexjs.org/) is used to construct queries made to the [SQLite](https://sqlite.org/) database.
 Every board and task are stored in the database in order to persist data after each login.

 ## Why this app?